KarenOk/Codility/README.md

 # Codility

-Personal solutions to lessons on Codility http://codility.com
+Personal solutions to lessons on [Codility](http://codility.com).

+Most file names correspond to a task name under each lesson.